jamespfennell/new-typesetting-system/README.md

 The code as hosted here has small modifications versus the original that are fully detailed in the changelog.
 Specifically,
 - The internal layout of the repository has been changed.
-- Fixed some deprecation warning issued by recent Java compilers.
+- Some deprecation warnings issued by recent Java compilers have been resolved by tweaks to the Java code.
+- The code was formatted using the Google Java formatter.